ITIL concepts and principles

-The key word here is the result, which is what will allow the business achieve its goals.
-Customers pay for outcomes, which is the WHAT not the HOW.
+The key word here is results, which is what will allow the business achieve its goals.
+Customers pay for results, which is the WHAT not the HOW.

 Service Management is a set of organizational capabilities for efficient delivery of value to customers in the form of Services.

 Functions, Processes and Roles